karbomusic/linux-dns/README.md

 # linux-dns

-This is a DNS query test app written in .net core v3.1
+This is a DNS query test app written in .net core v3.1 and .net v6.0 - see binaries folder for direct downloads.

 ## Usage: